Analysis | Nikki Haley and the biggest GOP flip-flops on Trump post-Jan. 6, ranked

 Before: “The truth is, there’s almost no idea more un-American than the notion that any one person could choose the American president.”
 (Speech at Ronald Reagan library)

 After: “So, I know the media wants to distract from the Biden administration’s failed agenda by focusing on one day in January.
-They want to use that one day to try and demean the character and intentions of 74 million Americans who believe we could be strong again and prosperous again and supported our administration in 2016 and 2020.”
-(Hannity)
+They want to use that one day to try and demean the character and intentions of 74 million Americans who believe we could be strong again and prosperous again and supported our administration in 2016 and 2020.” (“The Sean Hannity show”)

 Pence’s initial comment from June wasn’t explicitly about Trump.
 But we’ve learned since then just how much Trump was indeed pushing this “un-American” idea before a Capitol riot in which people called for Pence’s hanging over his refusal to abide.
 Pence is now suggesting this most un-American of plots isn’t really all that important to emphasize.